redhat-developer/rpm-packaging-guide/source/rpm-guide.rst

 artifact in a correct location on the filesystem based on where it should exist in the FHS along with appropriate permissions on the target file or directory.

-The example below is going to use the ``hello.bash`` file that we had previously created as the artibrary artifact subject to our installation method.
+The example below is going to use the ``bello`` file that we had previously created as the artibrary artifact subject to our installation method.
 Note that you will either need `sudo`_ permissions or run this command as root excluding the ``sudo`` portion of the command.

 ::

-    $ install -m 0755 hello.bash /usr/bin/hello.bash
+    $ install -m 0755 bello /usr/bin/bello

-As this point, we can execute ``hello.bash`` from our shell no matter what our current working directory is because it has been installed into our `$PATH`_.
+As this point, we can execute ``bello`` from our shell no matter what our current working directory is because it has been installed into our `$PATH`_.

 ::

     $ cd ~/

-    $ hello.bash
+    $ bello
     Hello World

 make install